coolcatcoder/retrieval/README.md

     const STR: &str = "Hello again!";
     type NEXT = Container<1>;
 }
-// By implementing Unpin for Switch1<false> we cause Switch1<true> to not implement Unpin.
+// By implementing Unpin for Switch1<T, false> we cause Switch1<T, true> to not implement Unpin.
-// This causes Container<1> to no longer be marked as Final. impl Unpin for Switch1<false> {}
+// This causes Container<1> to no longer be marked as Final. impl<T> Unpin for Switch1<T, false> {}
-// Mark INDEX 2 as the final implemention, but only when Switch2<true> implements unpin. impl Final for Container<2> where for<'a> Switch2<true>: Unpin {}
+// Mark INDEX 2 as the final implemention, but only when Switch2<T, true> implements unpin. impl<T: Is<Container<2>>> Final for T where Switch2<T, true>: Unpin {}
 ```
-This unfortunately does require us to be able to count in the proc macro, which sadly means we have to use static abuse...
+This unfortunately does require us to be able to count in the proc macro, which sadly means we have to use statics...
 This may not work with proc macro caching, and in fact could stop working at any moment.
 We are hopeful that rust will add proper state to proc macros before they break this trick.

 ## License